 Demand for tax professionals can vary based on several factors, including the strength of the overall economy, the introduction of new tax, revenue and financial regulations, and changes to local, state and federal budgets.

 Employment opportunities may be brighter for tax associates with specialized training, professional credentials or advanced educational qualifications.
+In the public accounting field, job candidates with tax experience are in particular demand and have increasing salaries, according to the Robert Half 2017 Salary Guide for Accounting & Finance.

 Tax Associate Job Duties